 Flexbox and the behavior of flex-items

-Flexbox is used when setting the layout of HTML elements.
-This is set using the style display: flex;.
+.
 Flex-items will always try to occupy the smallest possible size.
 To ensure that the elements will be of the same size, set the width of the flex-items to 100%.
 You can also set the width of the flex-items in %.

 View codepen: Flexbox and flex-items